Changissnz/selfinterest/README.md

 law.
 The systems that human beings have erected are based on principles of levels higher than the axiom.
 The innermost essence of verbal and written expressions is thesis, and thesis does not have to pertain to axiom.
 These two categories of examples are what the instances of self-interest plan and strive for.
-There is no stochastic coincidence where there is intention from self-interest.
+There is no stochastic coincidence from sentient life where there is intention from self-interest.
 Such is the wholeness that is true when there is perfect information on perceptible chains of events that occurred.
 The striking appearance loses its luster when the knowledge of its causes that were acted out of self-interest, these causes being the principle of relevance at the perceptible level, become known.
 Naivety shrivels away from cognition, and replaced by this state of mind is an acceptance self-assured in the belief that the puzzle of understanding has been solved.
 Thus, one's presence in that situation only intends to be entertained without being awed or flabberghasted.
 And that is if the situation is accepted.
 Otherwise, the events pre-determined for that situation are attempted alteration in qualities of disruption and improvement: patterns are broken, variants are created, splinters diverge from cause original from self-interest.
 Innumerable metaphysical layers revolve around and are present before the perceptible appearance in forms such as human beings able to